-So when we talk about motility patterns of Bacteria, we mostly talk about Gram negative bacteria.
+So when its about bacterial motility, we mostly discuss about Gram negative bacteria.
 Motility patterns of Gram negative bacteria is also used for the identification of bacteria.

 So in this blog post, I am sharing information about characteristic motility patterns of some bacteria.
 You will also find information about those bacteria which become non-motile in specific conditions and about some great exceptions about motility characteristics;